Russell Broadbent: Politics

 Broadbent was an unsuccessful candidate for the Division of Streeton in the 1984 and 1987 federal elections.
 He first entered parliament as member for the marginal Division of Corinella at the 1990 federal election, but lost to Labor's Alan Griffin at the 1993 election.
 At the 1996 federal election, he challenged Barry Cunningham in what was then the suburban-rural seat of McMillan, and won it after a very close race, but was defeated by Labor's Christian Zahra at the 1998 election.
 Broadbent contested and was elected for McMillan again at the 2004 election, after a redistribution erased the Labor majority and made it notionally Liberal.
-He was re-elected at the 2007 federal election, at the same time as the Coalition lost government, and has held the seat ever since.
+He was re-elected at the 2007 federal election, at the same time as the Coalition lost government, and held the seat until 2025.
 He supported changing the name of his electorate to commemorate John Monash rather than Angus McMillan.

 Broadbent served on the speaker's panel from 2013 to 2019.
-He has served on a wide range of parliamentary committees, including as chair of the standing committees on privileges and members' interests (2013–2019) and treaties (2018–present), and of the select committee into intergenerational welfare dependence (2018–2019).
-In May 2017, Broadbent announced he would be resigning from the speaker's panel and his committee chairmanship to protest against the Turnbull government's inaction on aged care.
+He served on a wide range of parliamentary committees, including as chair of the standing committees on privileges and members' interests (2013–2019) and treaties (2018–present), and of the select committee into intergenerational welfare dependence (2018–2019).
+In May 2017, Broadbent announced he would resign from the speaker's panel and his committee chairmanship to protest against the Turnbull government's inaction on aged care.
 He stated that ministers Greg Hunt and Ken Wyatt had misled him over the construction of a facility at Bunyip, within his electorate.

 During 2004, Fairfax media reported Broadbent lobbied then Immigration Minister Amanda Vanstone to intervene to grant suspected Mafia figure Francesco Madafferi an Australian visa.